HealNaturally137/HealNaturally.github.io/README.md

 Privacy Policy for the Heal Naturally App
 Last updated: 21/09/2025

-HealNaturally we respects your privacy.
+Heal Naturally will always respect your privacy.
 This Privacy Policy explains how our mobile application handles information.

 **1. Information We Collect**